xmars4/odoo-cicd-jenkins/README.md

     -   Given **_Optional filter_** is configured with **_text_**: $action#$pr_draft|$action#pr_merged
     -   Given **_Optional filter_** is configured with **_expression_**: (reopened|opened|synchronize|ready_for_review)#(false)|(closed)#(true)
+    -   Fill the Cause with text: Triggered from PR: $pr_url
     -   Fill the **_Token_** with a random string

     5.3.
 Add remote server information